Darul Uloom Karachi

 Darul Uloom Karachi (دارالعلوم کراچی) is a Madrasa in Karachi, Pakistan.
-It was founded by Muhammad Shafi in June 1951 at Nanak Wara and later on it transferred to Korangi, Karachi, on 17 March 1957.
+It was founded by Muhammad Shafi in June 1951 at Nanak Wara and later shifted to Korangi, Karachi, on 17 March 1957.

 It continues the tradition of the Darul uloom system initiated by Darul Uloom Deoband.
-The institution has adopted a balanced approach between religious and worldly matters.
-The secondary schools have individual faculties for both boys and girls.
+The institution has adopted a balanced approach towards religious and worldly matters in the education it imparts.

+The current president of seminary is Taqi Usmani.

+The secondary school has separate faculties for both boys and girls.
 The school has the highest standards of Islamic education and offers a combined curriculum covering traditional Islamic studies and contemporary academic subjects.
 It is registered as one of the Islamic Schools under Wifaq ul Madaris Al-Arabia.